AN ONLINE LIBRARY ABOUT MARIJUANA POSSESSION ARRESTS,

 QUOTAS, CORRUPTION & THE NYPD TAPES

-Adrian Schoolcraft may turn out to be the most influential uniformed police officer in the history of the NYPD, and the only rival to Detective Frank Serpico in revealing widespread police corruption.
+Adrian Schoolcraft may turn out to be one of the most influential uniformed police officers in the history of the NYPD, someone like Detective Frank Serpico who revealed widespread police corruption.
 Serpico's reports and testimony about police officers who took graft and bribes led Mayor John Lindsay to create the Knapp Commission in 1970, which then led to the subsequent reform of the NYPD.
 So extensive was the corruption, especially among the anti-drug police, that higher ups assigned Serpico to work undercover for them in narcotic squads and he was honored by the NYPD.
 Adrian Schoolcraft, however, worked entirely alone, as a regular uniformed officer, to document enduring dishonest, unethical and illegal practices ordered by top commanders in the NYPD.

 Armed with a small, inexpensive, digital recorder, for over a year Schoolcraft recorded hundreds of hours of roll calls, commander exhortations, and orders from supervisors.
 He documented the NYPD's arrest and ticket quotas, the department's obsession with numbers and petty crime, the down grading of serious crimes from felonies to misdemeanors, and the non-reporting of other crimes, by police supervisors and commanders.
 He worked in Brooklyn's 81st precinct, Bedford-Stuyvesant, where the victims of the NYPD's practices were overwhelmingly poor black and Latino residents.